Subboreal

-The Subboreal is a climatic period, immediately before the present one, of the Holocene.
+The Subboreal is a climatic period, immediately before the present one, the subatlantic period.
+Both are part of the Holocene epoch.
 It lasted from 3710 to 450 BCE.
+During this time, conditions on earth were somewhat warmer and drier than the present with lower levels of carbon dioxide.
+There were important changes to vegetation, sea level, and the expansion of human civilizations, and the first instances of human recorded history.

 Etymology

 The composite scientific term Subboreal, meaning "below the Boreal," is derived from the Latin sub (below, under) and the Greek Βορέας, from Boreas, the god of the North Wind.
 The word was first introduced in 1889 by Rutger Sernander to distinguish it from Axel Blytt's Boreal, which had been established in 1876.

 History

 The Subboreal followed the Atlantic and was followed by the Subatlantic.
 The Subboreal is equivalent to W. H. Zagwijn's pollen zones IVa and IVb and T. Litt's pollen zone VIII.
 In the pollen scheme of Fritz Theodor Overbeck, it occupies pollen zone X.

 In paleoclimatology, it is divided into an Older Subboreal and a Younger Subboreal.
-Historically, the Subboreal is equivalent to most of the Eneolithic and the entire Bronze Age, which started 4200 to 3800 years ago.
+Historically, the Subboreal is equivalent to most of the Eneolithic and the entire Bronze Age, which started 4200 to 3800 years ago, as well as the start of the Iron Age.

+This period was also when humans first began recording history, at about 2900 BCE, with the rise of the Sumer, Indus Valley Civilization, Ancient Egypt and various other civilizations in the Ancient Near East.